eic/eic-spack-cvmfs/README.md

 # eic-spack-cvmfs

-EIC Spack Software Stack on CernVM-FS
+This repository contains the scripts to manage the EIC Spack Software Stack on CernVM-FS.